skorasaurus/rendu/README.md

 Open the file in [geojson.io](http://geojson.io) and verify that each geocoded location appear in the correct places and correct them if needed.
 Then save as a geojson file in geojson.io.

-You'll also need to create an API key from [mapzen](https://mapzen.com/developers/) and place it in
+You'll also need to create an API key from a pelias-based geocoding service like www.geocode.earth and place it in app.js

 #### Install